Education & Presentations

 FAMILY EDUCATION.
 (Learn more.)
-Family-to-Family is a twelve-session education course for family members and friends acting as caregivers or support persons for someone living with a serious mental illness.
+Family-to-Family is a eight-session education course for family members and friends acting as caregivers or support persons for someone living with a serious mental illness.

 LIVED EXPERIENCE EDUCATION.
 (Learn more.)
 In Our Own Voice (IOOV) is a unique community education program developed at the national level by NAMI and implemented at state and local levels, which empowers two trained speakers to share compelling personal stories about living with serious mental illnesses and achieving recovery.
 IOOV presentations open doors to discussion, treatment, and recovery.
 They are powerful testaments to the reality of recovery, and are extremely effective dispellers of the stigma associated with mental illness.